arcanite24/dionisio/README.md

 -  **Chunk data flow** - Recieve large amounts of data splitted in small chanks seamlessly utilizing the power of Prometheus Observables

--  **Out-of-the-box Authentication** - Use many different providers to log users in

--  **Powerful queries based on GraphQL** - Only request what you need
+-  **Powerful queries based on TypeORM** - Only request what you need

--  **Agnostic ORM** - Integrate Dionisio with different databases using adapters
+-  **Agnostic ORM** - Integrate Dionisio with different databases using adapters usign TypeORM

 -  **Extension support** - Extend Dionisio to almost everything you can imagine